 Notice that compound entries appear in an early example.
 Also note that entries 4 and 5 have identical account-sides and will be summarized into one item for reporting.
 The detail, should it be needed, continues in the journal.

 These 13 entries will appear in the following slides:

 Second, in the index itself

-Third, in a restatement of the Accounting cycle which shows how layers of transaction summaries replace posting and serve as a management aid.
+Third, in a restatement of the Accounting cycle which shows how transaction summaries replace posting and serve as a management aid.

 Entries 7 through 13 fill out the journal so that every account is posted, one side or the other.

 Entries 12 and 13 illustrate another pair of entries to be combined into a single summary record.